carpentries-incubator/lc-litsearchr/_episodes/03-before-we-start.md

 If for some reason your working directory is not set up correctly you can change it in the RStudio interface by navigating in the file browser where your working directory should be, and clicking on the blue gear icon "More", and select "Set As Working Directory".
 Alternatively you can use `setwd("/path/to/working/directory")` to reset your working directory.

 > ## Exercise
-> Create a new project
+> Let's create a new project for this lesson.
 >
 > Under the `File` menu, click on `New project`, choose `New directory`, then `New project`
 >